supahcraig/redpanda_basics/RedpandaConfigs/Listeners.md

 Note that the `kafka_api_tls` listeners are defined such that public traffic requires TLS while private traffic does not require TLS.

+## Console Integration

+TODO:  need to understand this way better than I do.

 ---

 # Reference `redpanda.yaml`